impactahead/draft_box/README.md

 # Draft Box

 A web interface for browsing Ruby on Rails sent emails with support for distributed environments.
 The library is using database for storing e-mail messages and attachments to present them on the dedicated dashboard and work correctly with applications based on multiple workers.
-Supported database engines: PostgreSQL, SQLite.
+Supported database engines: PostgreSQL, MySQL, and SQLite.

 ## Getting started